kostaskaragiorgos/Travelling-salesman-problem/README.md

 # Travelling-salesman-problem

 ## Definition

-Given a list of nodes you need to find the best way to visit every node only once and return to the starting point with the lowest possible cost
+<p>Given a list of nodes you need to find the best way to visit every node only once and return to the starting point with the lowest possible cost<p>

 ## test instances

-Contains symetric and asymetric tsp instances.
+<p>Contains symetric and asymetric tsp instances.</p>

 ## TSP GENERATOR

-Contains a .py gui app and you can create tsp instances by using it.
+<p>Contains a .py gui app and you can create tsp instances by using it.<p>

-# VNS(Variable neighborhood search)
+## VNS(Variable neighborhood search)

-An approach to solve tsp problems by using the vns metaheuristic method.
+<p>An approach to solve tsp problems by using the vns metaheuristic method.<p>

+## local search solutions

+<p>Solving tsp instances by using simple local search algorithms.<p>